awslabs/aws-saas-boost/docs/getting-started.md

 ## Step 3 - Provision AWS SaaS Boost into your AWS Account
 Now that you have the code, AWS SaaS Boost needs to be installed in an AWS account that you own and manage.
 The installation process executes scripts that provision and configure all the resources that are needed to set up AWS SaaS Boost.
 The system where you run the installation should have at least 4 GB of memory and high speed Internet access.

-Before running the installation, [setup your AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html):
+Before running the installation, [set up your AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html):
-1. Setup an IAM user in your AWS account with full admin permissions.
+1. Set up an IAM user in your AWS account with full admin permissions.
 2. Set up your AWS CLI credentials with an AWS Access Key and default region.

 If you are installing SaaS Boost in one of the AWS **China Regions (Beijing/Ningxia)**, please follow the instructions in [Provision AWS SaaS Boost in GCR](./provision-in-gcr.md) or the Chinese version of [Getting Started Guide](./getting-started.cn.md).

 To start the installation process, perform the following steps:
 1. From the terminal window, navigate to the directory where you've downloaded AWS SaaS Boost (aws-saas-boost).
 2. Invoke the install command.
       - If you're running on Linux or OSX, run: `sh ./install.sh`
       - If you're running on Windows, run: `powershell .\install.ps1`
 3. Select the option for a new installation.
 4. Enter the full path to your AWS SaaS Boost directory (push enter for the current directory): /\<mydir\>/aws-saas-boost.
 5. Enter the name for this SaaS Boost environment (dev, QA, test, sandbox, etc.).
 6. Enter the email address of the AWS SaaS Boost administrator who will receive the initial temporary password.
 7. Choose the identity provider for the SaaS Boost admin web console: enter either `Cognito` or `Keycloak` (push enter for Cognito).
 To use [Keycloak](https://www.keycloak.org/) you will need a registered domain name with a verified TLS (SSL) certificate, an existing Route53 Hosted Zone, and working DNS resolution.
       - If you choose `Keycloak` you will be prompted for the custom domain name you will be using for your Keycloak installation.
       - SaaS Boost will search for existing Route53 Hosted Zones and provide you a list to select from.
 Enter the number of the hosted zone for your existing custom domain to select it.
       - SaaS Boost will search for existing ACM Certificates and provide you a list to select form.
 Enter the number of the certificate for your existing custom domain to select it.